 Even without considering its price, the Nectar is an impressive mattress, featuring smart design and high-performance materials.
-When you factor in that it is available in a Queen for $824, it is a no-brainer for our top 5 best mattresses under $1,000.

 A major selling point of the Nectar is its ability to relieve pressure.
 The top two layers both use high-end memory foam that contours to your body to eliminate impact at the shoulders and hips and to keep the spine in alignment.

 The topmost memory foam layer is a quilted memory foam, and the second layer is gel-infused memory foam.
 The gel memory foam reduces heat retention, helping to keep the Nectar cool even while it conforms to the body.
 These foam layers deliver excellent motion isolation, which is especially useful for couples.